-There is a new audition process this year.
 Auditions will include dancing, acting, and singing.
-Be prepared to take risks, to collaborate creatively with others, to show us your professionalism, and to have fun!
+Be prepared to take risks, collaborate creatively with others, show us your professionalism, and have fun!

 If you are eligible to apply for BYF, doing so will greatly increase your chances of acceptance.
 Please ask your school guidance counselor for details on the Boston Youth Fund.

-Auditions will be held on Wednesday, February 19th from 2-7pm and Saturday, March 15th 12-5pm.
+Auditions will be held on in February and March.
+Check back here in January for more updates!
+Additional dates may be added.
 Additional dates may be added.

-Applicants may sign up for an audition by contacting Rachel Rhoades at email@example.com or 617.532.1221.
+Applicants may sign up for an audition by contacting Kelly Prestel at firstname.lastname@example.org or 617.532.1221.